jakob-bagterp/colorist-for-python/docs/ansi-escape-codes/standard-16-colors.md

 ---
-title: Standard 16 Colors in ANSI Escape Codes
+title: How to Use Colors in ANSI Escape Codes
 description: Learn how to print colored text in terminal output using Python and ANSI escape codes.
 Includes color maps and code examples.
 tags:
     - Documentation